-“This is my second time to visit Korea.
-In my free time, I traveled around and meet with my old friends who are currently residing in Korea.
-In my first month, I lived with with a Korean family.
+“It was my second time visiting Korea.
+In my free time, I travelled around and meet with my old friends who are currently residing in Korea.
+In my first month, I stayed with a Korean family.
 They are super nice host and they invited me to explore Incheon and Seoul.
 In my third month, I invited my wife to Korea for our honeymoon.
-We traveled around and visited many places both in Incheon and Seoul.”
+We travelled around and visited many places both in Incheon and Seoul area”

 What additional benefits do you think an international internship offers?

-“This is my first experience working in multicultural environment, people at the Fund are coming rom all over the world (Europe, Asia, Africa, Latin America, and North America).
-I learn a lot of being a professional in the area of climate change, particularly in climate finance.
-On average, international staff at the Fund have more than 10 years of experience.
-So it’s very good chance to gain more from those who have done a lot of things in this field.
-And it’s also a good networking for future career as well.”
+“It was my first experience working in a multicultural environment, people at the Fund are coming from all over the world (Europe, Asia, Africa, Latin America, and North America).
+I learned a lot of being a professional in the area of climate change, particularly in climate finance.
+In general, the international staff at the Fund have more than 10 years of experience.
+So it was a very good chance to gain more from those who have done a lot of things in this field.
+And it was also a good network for future career as well.”

 What did you learn from your internship?